Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 The history of design in Iran dates back to the cave and rock paintings of Lorestan (Dosheh and Mirmalas caves and the rock art of the Hamiyan Valley).
 This type of design follows unwritten and unknown traditions that were available to humans during that period.
 After this long period, the most distinctive Iranian designs can be found on the smooth surfaces of ancient pottery.
 These include abstract or figurative designs, in which the creators fluidly represented the essence of natural forms by varying line thickness.

-In various historical periods, design as understood in the Western sense cannot be found in Iran; Instead, one can speak of a visual and representational tradition that, despite historical ruptures and influences from non-Iranian traditions, maintained a relative cohesion.
+In various historical periods, design, as understood in the Western sense, cannot be found in Iran.
+Instead, one can speak of a visual and representational tradition that, despite historical ruptures and influences from non-Iranian traditions, maintained a relative cohesion.
 The most important principle in this visual tradition is the Iranian designers’ disregard for mere repetition or imitation of nature, emphasizing instead the expression of mental and symbolic concepts.
 This reached its peak and refinement in several centuries of book illustration and Persian miniature painting (8th to 11th centuries AH).
 Among these works, there are single-sheet linear designs in the truest sense, formed from freeplay of lines and not indebted to the art of any other land.
-A notable feature of these designs is the emphasis on shapes using diagonal lines, curves, and delicate brush strokes.
-Nevertheless, this type of design drew from shared Eastern traditions, especially Chinese, and despite technical similarities, it remained aligned with them in not imitating nature.
+A notable feature of these designs is the emphasis on shapes through diagonal lines, curves, and delicate brushstrokes.
+Nevertheless, while drawing on shared Eastern traditions—particularly Chinese—they maintained their distinct approach, refraining from directly imitating nature despite technical similarities.

 Design, during the transition from the golden age of Persian miniature painting (11th to 13th centuries AH), by adapting European methods, reached new and unprecedented forms, culminating in the works of some late Qajar period artists.
-In the early years of the 20th century, Iranian designers, after completing academic training, practiced classical types of design.
+In the early 20th century, Iranian designers, having completed their academic training, practiced classical forms of design.
 With the recognition of modern art in Iran, design took on a somewhat local character, providing a suitable field for Iranian designers to explore and create new experiences with personal ideas.
 Today, design, both independently and in conjunction with other arts, is taught to students in art schools and university art programs in Iran.

 Change word spacing: